This post may contain affiliate links. Please read my disclosure for more information.

 Make a list of all the necessary expenditures you will be making, such as rent, insurance, and car costs.

-You can then create a zero-based budgeting plan, which allows you to spend as much as you like, with the aid of online financial calculators.
+You can then create a zero-based budgeting plan, which allows you to spend money as much as you like, with the aid of online financial calculators.
 Just make sure to schedule it around your necessary bills to prepare.

 Once you know how much money you are allowed to spend, you can work out how much of that money you can put into savings before you’ve even received your paycheck.